Bijou Phillips: Horror films (2006–2009)

 The biographical film What We Do Is Secret featured Phillips as Lorna Doom, the Germs' bassist and a close friend of singer Darby Crash.
-Director Rodger Grossman cast Phillips when she was 17 years old, and she stayed committed to the project for the entire time it took to bring the film into production, which was almost one decade.
-She received critical acclaim for her portrayal; Phil Gallo for Variety found her performance to be "striking" and stated that her character "lights up in a unique way whenever she's in Crash's company or simply talking about him."
-In 2008, Phillips appeared in the documentary Chelsea on the Rocks, about the Hotel Chelsea, directed by Abel Ferrara, and starred as a milkmaid, opposite Sam Rockwell and Anjelica Huston, in the well-received black comedy Choke, based on the Chuck Palahniuk's novel of the same name.
-In Dark Streets (her last 2008 film), Phillips played a love interest and the alluring star singer of a club in 1930s New York City.
+Director Rodger Grossman cast Phillips when she was 17 years old, and she stayed committed to the project for almost a decade as he worked to bring the film into production.
+She received critical acclaim for her portrayal; Phil Gallo for Variety found her performance to be "striking" and stated that her character "lights up in a unique way whenever she's in Crash's company or simply talking about him".
+In 2008, Phillips appeared in a documentary about the Hotel Chelsea called Chelsea on the Rocks, directed by Abel Ferrara.
+She also starred, opposite Sam Rockwell and Anjelica Huston, as a milkmaid in the well-received black comedy Choke, based on the Chuck Palahniuk's novel of the same name.
+In her last film of 2008, Dark Streets, Phillips played the alluring star singer of a club in 1930s New York City.

 In 2009, Phillips had starring roles in four independent feature films, three of which were opposite Danny Masterson.
-Her first release in the year was the romantic comedy Wake, in which she played an emotionally isolated, modern woman who meets a man mourning his fiancée at a funeral.
-The horror film It's Alive, a remake of the 1974 film of the same name written and directed by Larry Cohen, saw Phillips star as a mother who has a murderous baby.
+Her first release in the year was the romantic comedy Wake, in which she played an emotionally isolated modern woman who meets a man mourning his fiancée at a funeral.
+The horror film It's Alive, a remake of the 1974 film of the same name written and directed by Larry Cohen, saw Phillips star as the mother of a murderous baby.
 Dread Central, in its review for the film, noted: "Bijou Philips is undoubtedly the star here, jumping into her role in what is admittedly just a piece of schlock cinema with great aplomb".
-In the comedy Made for Each Other, Phillips would reunite with Lauren German and also play a woman whose husband decides the only way to morally rectify his cheating is to get his wife to cheat on him.
+In the comedy Made for Each Other, Phillips reunited with Lauren German to play a woman whose husband decides the only way to morally rectify his cheating is to get his wife to cheat on him.
 Her last 2009 film was the crime drama The Bridge to Nowhere, portraying a sex worker.

 Television and hiatus (2010–present)

-In FOX's sitcom Raising Hope (2010–2014), Phillips played the title character's biological mother, and a serial killer sentenced to death.
-Until its finale, she appeared in a total of seven episodes of the series.
+In FOX's sitcom Raising Hope (2010–2014), Phillips played the title character's biological mother, a serial killer sentenced to death.
+She appeared in a total of seven episodes of the series.
 In 2010 and 2012, she guest-starred in episodes of the police procedural television series Hawaii Five-0 and Law & Order: Special Victims Unit, and in 2011 she appeared in the video for Broken Social Scene's song "Sweetest Kill".
 Phillips has not acted since her last appearance in Raising Hope, opting to focus on her family and health.